MileHacker Logo

 Arrival Procedures

 Visa fees vary based on your nationality and the visa type, typically paid at application.
-Upon arrival at an international port of entry inside China, provide your passport and visa to immigration officials.
+Upon arrival at an international port of entry in China, provide your passport and visa to immigration officials.
 You undergo security checks, and officials might take your fingerprints.

 Considerations